atesin/showskin/README.md

-# showskin
+# INVISIBLE ARMOR

-SHOW SKIN BUKKIT PLUGIN
+Formerly "ShowSkin"

-if you have a skin and want to be looked, you can show it to the world by hiding your armor while not attacked
+Show your skin proudly to everyone without losing armor benefits

 - your armor is taken away and kept in a safe place in the world
 - if some damage occurs that armor can mitigate, it is worn briefly and stored again